yangshunzhi1994/CNN-RIS/README.md

 Please put fer2013_data.h5, RAF_data.h5, CK_data.h5 in the data folder downloaded from the above link into the ./data path.Then, put the RAF_EdgeNet and FER2013_EdgeNet folders under the models folder downloaded from the above link into ./models.

-The data folder contains the following files:
+That is, the data folder contains the following files:

         ./data:
                 --RAF_data.h5